 Tom: It doesn’t count.
 Yeah, it doesn’t count.
 Sorry.
 So, and of course, the interruption management, the

-psychology of, of getting back to work after you’ve been interrupted, you know, you, if you are in the zone working thinking, and, and by the way, to me, maybe one of the more important things the CEO needs to do is spend thinking time.
+psychology of getting back to work after you’ve been interrupted, you know, you, if you are in the zone working thinking, and, by the way, to me, maybe one of the more important things the CEO needs to do is spend thinking time.
 Yes.
 And once you get interrupted from something, if you’re working on a project or thinking it takes, you know, a couple of hours sometimes to get back into the flow of what you were in.
-So interruption management, that is, that is huge.
+So interruption management is huge.
 Those are three great things.
 But let’s hone in on that whole process development.
 What are some examples of processes that most business, most businesses might need?

 Susan: So I mentioned the onboarding and offboarding for sure.
 That’s important with your, and, and I’m talking about your team onboarding and offboarding your team, but there should also be onboarding for your clients.
 How are you teaching your clients to work with you?
 You know, are you, you are the one who gets to set the expectation.
 So if you set the expectation that every time they call, somebody’s gonna jump and do their thing immediately first, that’s fine, as long as they’re paying you a lot of money and that’s what you want.
 But if you’re just reacting all the time, you’re not able to plan, your team’s not able to function.
 So being able to set boundaries with your clients is part of your process.
 And that can be things like, we don’t answer emails, you know, after five and before eight.
 You know, we, we don’t, you know, I don’t actually pretty much ever answer my phone, for example, I’ll respond to a voicemail if I get a voicemail.

-Tom: No, I know why you won’t answer my calls.
-No,
+Tom: Now I know why you won’t answer my calls.

 Tom: I wonder why it goes straight to voicemail, it never dawned on me.